Islamic–Jewish relations: Rules of conduct

 The most obvious common practice is the statement of the absolute unity of God, which Muslims observe in their five times daily prayers (salat), and Jews state at least twice (Shema Yisrael), along with praying 3 times daily.
-The two faiths also share the central practices of fasting and almsgiving, as well as dietary laws and other aspects of ritual purity.
+The two faiths also share the central practices of fasting (see Yom Kippur and Ramadan) and almsgiving, as well as dietary laws and other aspects of ritual purity.

 Under the strict dietary laws, lawful food is called Kosher in Judaism and Halal in Islam.
 Both religions prohibit the consumption of pork.
 Halal restrictions are similar to a subset of the Kashrut dietary laws, so all kosher foods are considered halal, while not all halal foods are Kosher.
 Halal laws, for instance, do not prohibit the mixing of milk and meat or the consumption of shellfish, each of which are prohibited by the kosher laws, with the exception that in the Shia Islam belief shellfish, mussels, and similar sea foods and fish without scales are not considered halal.

 Sacred texts of both religions ban homosexuality and forbid human sexual relations outside of marriage and necessitate abstinence during the wife's menstruation.
 Both Islam and Judaism practice circumcision of males.